allegro/blog/_posts/2021-04-09-python-logging.md

 ## Why did I write this library?

-I'm a big fan of logging.
-I like to log as much extra data as possible, and I'm fond of `logging.debug` entries.
+I’m a big fan of logging.
+I like to log as much extra data as possible, and I’m fond of `logging.debug` entries.

-I'm also a DRY approach believer.
+I’m also a DRY approach believer.
 I feel strong anxiety when I see repetition in code.
-And my mind literally hangs when I need to do `Ctrl-C/V`, even if it's justified by circumstances.
+And my mind literally hangs when I need to do `Ctrl-C/V`, even if it’s justified by circumstances.
 In such cases I start to focus on getting rid of copy-pastes instead of writing new code.

-Combining all these „passions” is not always easy.
-It's hard to log everything without repeating things.
-Even if it's possible, it usually leads to inelegant code.
+Combining all these “passions” is not always easy.
+It’s hard to log everything without repeating things.
+Even if it’s possible, it usually leads to inelegant code.

 For example, if you want to log that some error occured: